felixfbecker/node-sql-template-strings/README.md

 }
 ```

-## Prepared Statements in Postgre
+## Prepared Statements in Postgres
-Postgre requires prepared statements to be named, otherwise the parameters will be escaped and replaced on the client side.
+Postgres requires prepared statements to be named, otherwise the parameters will be escaped and replaced on the client side.
 You can still use SQL template strings though, you just need to assign a name to the query before using it:
 ```js
 // old way